cosmos/ibc/spec/app/ics-027-interchain-accounts-v2/README.md

   icaOwnerAddress: string,
-  hostAccountNumber: uint64 // The number of accounts the icaOwnerAddress wants to register within a single tx ) returns ([]hostSequenceNumbers,err) {
+  hostAccountNumber: uint64 // The number of accounts the icaOwnerAddress wants to register within a single tx ) returns ([]hostAccountIds,err) {

   for i in 0..hostAccountNumber{
+    let hostAccountId: uint64
+    if(unusedHostAccountIds.length > 0) {
+      // Use an unused ID if available hostAccountId = unusedHostAccountIds.pop();
+    } else {
+      // Otherwise, use the nextHostAccountId
+      hostAccountId = nextHostAccountId;
+      nextHostAccountId++;
+    }
-    // Use the module state nextHostAccountSequenceNumber to initialize the account err=InitInterchainAccountAddress(portId, channelId, icaOwnerAddress,
+    // Use hostAccountId to initialize the account err=InitInterchainAccountAddress(portId, channelId, icaOwnerAddress,
-    nextHostAccountSequenceNumber)
+    hostAccountId)
     abortTransactionUnless(err!==nil)
-    // Push into hostSequenceNumber array the used nextHostAccountSequenceNumber
+    // Push into hostSequenceNumber array the used nextHostAccountId
     // We will return this array to keep track of the used sequence numbers
-    hostSequenceNumbers.push(nextHostAccountSequenceNumber)
-    // Increment the nextHostAccountSequenceNumber for next iteration nextHostAccountSequenceNumber=nextHostAccountSequenceNumber+1
+    hostAccountIds.push(hostAccountId)
   }

-  return hostSequenceNumbers,nil
+  return hostAccountIds,nil
 }
 ```

-### Packet relay
+##### Packet relay

 `SendRegisterTx` and `SendExecuteTx` must be called by a transaction handler in the controller chain module which performs appropriate signature checks.
 In particular the transaction handlers must verify that `icaOwnerAddress` is the actual signer of the tx.